seven7ty/dsc.py/README.md

 #### Fetch links

 This method is a little different.
-It gives you access to the entire dsc.gg link database, but you can only request one page at a time (they are in no particular order).
+It gives you access to the entire dsc.gg link database, but you can only request one page at a time (the links are in no particular order, pages start at index 1).
 To specify a page, simply pass an integer as a method argument and voila!

 ```py
 import dsc